newrelic/centurion/README.md

 If you are not using either Dogestry, or the public registry, you may need to provide authentication credentials.
-Centurion needs to access the Docker registry hosting your images directly to retrive image ids and tags.This is supported in both the config file and also as command line arguments.
+Centurion needs to access the Docker registry hosting your images directly to retrive image ids and tags.
+This is supported in both the config file and also as command line arguments.

 The command line arguments are: